 2. Get free debt and finance advice

-If you are struggling with money or debt it can feel like there is no way out, but there are lots of organisations who can provide you with clear advice and help you come up with a plan to feel more in control.
+If you are struggling with money or debt, it can feel like there is no way out, but there are organisations that offer advice, and some can help you come up with a plan to feel more in control.

-Mental Health and Money Advice has clear, practical advice and support for people experiencing issues with mental health and money.
+Mental Health and Money Advice has advice and support for people experiencing issues with mental health and money.

 4. Talk about how you are feeling

 It's good to talk to someone you trust about your situation, whether that's a family member, friend or someone at work.
 They can support you, or help come up with a plan for what to do.

 If you are struggling with how you are feeling, there are lots of mental health charities who can help – no matter how big or how small the problem feels.

 The NHS has a list of mental health services or see our urgent support page if you need to speak to someone right now.
 Relate has advice and offers help from trained counsellors if money is causing problems in your relationships.